emard/ulx3s/doc/pcb-v1.7-upgrade.md

 So ESP32 won't boot if anything is connected there.
 SD card could be connected on other pins, probably shared with OLED.
 It has not yet been tested, so no patch recommendation yet.

+WiFi-OFF jumper J3 doesn't have priority over FPGA enable.
+If ESP32 needs to be disabled (for example, it keeps driving JTAG) and FPGA runs bitstream which holds WiFi enabled, then J3 jumper will not disable WiFi chip because WIFIEN is connected to wrong pin of R35.